-- 1. Members may not incur any Project costs until a Funding Agreement between the Member and the Agency has been executed. - 2.
+- 1. Members may not incur any Project costs until a Funding Agreement between the Member and the Agency has been executed and the Post Approval Documentation (PAD) packet approved. - 2.
 Members must establish written ESFRLP-specific procurement procedures consistent with Section 4.2, which provides that proposed procurement and contracting actions will be properly managed.
 Said procedures must specify how all procurement activities will be conducted so as to promote fair, open/transparent competition to the maximum practicable extent.
-The procurement procedures shall be approved by Agency staff prior to adoption by the Member. - 3.
-Contract Documents - Members must use and retain written contracts with all firms providing services for work under the Program.
+The procurement procedures shall be approved by Agency staff prior to adoption by the Member.

+3. Contract Documents

+- Members must use and retain written contracts with all firms providing services for work under the Program.
 The Member must include in all Contracts for Rehabilitation those provisions and clauses required by 2 CFR 200.
 To view a sample Contract for Rehabilitation click on the link provided.
-Also, see Section 4.3.1.8, below; - 2) A Written Agreement must be executed between the Member and any entity providing services (lead-based paint inspections/risk assessments, energy assessments, blower door testing, providing work write-ups and cost estimates etc.) prior to funds being disbursed to that entity.
-To obtain a sample "Written Agreement Member/Contractor" click on the link provided. - 4.
-Materials and supplies purchased with funds received under the Program will be accounted for separately from all other materials and supplies obtained from any other source. - 5.
-Members should conduct all Project activities fairly, openly (transparently) and competitively so as to eliminate any conflicts of interest and even the appearance of impropriety.
-In addition, Members that are cities and counties must also comply with state laws applicable to the procurement of supplies, construction and services, including Session Laws 2001-424, Section 6.6 (Conflict of Interest), and G.S.
-44A- 25 through 33 (Model Payment and Performance Bond).

-- 6. Members must comply with Procurement standards established in 2 CFR 200. - 7.
+Also, see Section 4.3.1.8, below; - A Written Agreement must be executed between the Member and any entity providing services (lead-based paint inspections/risk assessments, energy assessments, blower door testing, providing work write-ups and cost estimates etc.) prior to funds being disbursed to that entity.
+To obtain a sample "Written Agreement Member/Contractor" click on the link provided.
+This contract must be uploaded to the ESFRLP Partner Portal as a part of the first invoice for the agreed upon work.

+- 4. Materials and supplies purchased with funds received under the Program will be accounted for separately from all other materials and supplies obtained from any other source. - 5.
+Members should conduct all Project activities fairly, openly (transparently) and competitively so as to eliminate any conflicts of interest and even the appearance, including Session Laws 2001-424, Section 6.6 (Conflict of Interest), and G.S.
+44A-25 through 33 (Model Payment and Performance Bond). - 6.
+Members must comply with Procurement standards established in 2 CFR 200. - 7.
 Members are required to comply with federal equal opportunity standards in all Program-funded procurement activities pursuant to 24 CFR 92.350.
-Contracting firms, professional service companies, employees and materials suppliers must be selected without regard to, or discrimination based on, race, color, national origin, religion, age or gender. - Contracting activities must be conducted in compliance with Executive Order 11625 and 12432 (concerning Minority Business Enterprises) and 12138 (concerning Women's Business Enterprises).
+Contracting firms, professional service companies, employees and materials suppliers must be selected without regard to, or discrimination based on, race, color, national origin, religion, age or gender. - 8.
+Contracting activities must be conducted in compliance with Executive Order

+11625 and 12432 (concerning Minority Business Enterprises) and 12138 (concerning Women's Business Enterprises).
 For compliance guidelines to these requirements see Section 4.2.6, Rehabilitation Procedures below. - 9.
 Members must ensure that no Program-funded rehabilitation work will be contracted with businesses or individuals which are debarred, suspended or otherwise ineligible under the terms of 24 CFR part 24, see Section 3.10.4, Project Reporting.
 When in doubt, the Member should contact its case manager at the Agency. - 10.
 Any modification to a contract completion date, scope of work, or cost must be reduced to writing as a contract addendum, or "change order," which clearly and completely defines all agreed-upon changes.
 Change orders must be signed by all parties to the contract and shall be approved by two different representatives of the Member organization.
 The Member must produce and file a detailed written cost estimate (with the same level of specificity outlined in Section 4.2.2, Rehabilitation Procedures) for each change order and negotiate a fair and reasonable price for the work based on the estimate.
 (Note: Changes in the overall cost of rehabilitation shall be reflected in an Estoppel Agreement drawn up by the Agency at the close out of the unit, which will indicate the total amount of hard costs expended on the unit.